-- 6.1 Where the tenancy agreement provides qualifying family members of Assured tenants, or Secure tenants from I April 2012, rights of succession, without the need for our consent or permission. - Where no family members qualify to succeed on either a statutory or contractual basis RHS may consider, at our sole discretion, whether to offer a tenancy to the family member.
-Where we use our discretion to do this there will be no further succession rights.
-See below for criteria for a discretionary offer of a tenancy to be considered. - 6.3 This policy applies to all RHS tenants with Assured, Secure and both periodic and fixed term Assure shorthold tenancies.
-Licensees do not have succession rights.
+- 6.1 Where the tenancy agreement provides qualifying family members of Assured tenants, or Secure tenants from I April 2012, rights of succession, without the need for our consent or permission. - Where no family members qualify to succeed on either a statutory or contractual basis we may consider, at our sole discretion whether to offer a tenancy to the family member.
+Where we use our discretion to do this, there will be no further succession rights.
+See 8.0 for criteria for a discretionary offer of a tenancy to be considered.